iris-hep/iris-hep.github.io/pages/covid-19.md

   * UNL Research Professor Derek Weitzel and others from the [Open Science Grid](https://opensciencegrid.org/) team are working with resource providers to enable and prioritize COVID-19 related workflows.
 New providers are joining the OSG to increase capacity for COVID-19 research.
-Usage of the OSG by COVID-19 workflows is acocunted on [GRACC](https://gracc.opensciencegrid.org/dashboard/db/covid-19-research), OSG's accounting service.
+Usage of the OSG by COVID-19 workflows is accounted on [GRACC](https://gracc.opensciencegrid.org/dashboard/db/covid-19-research), OSG's accounting service.
 Over 38 institutions have contributed to OSG's COVID-19 effort.
 Multiple COVID-19 workflows are utilizing the OSG, with more starting every week.

 <center>